MicrosoftEdge/WebView2Feedback/specs/IFramePermissionRequested.md

 # Background
 The WebView2 team has been asked to provide support for handling permission requests that come from iframes.
 These permission requests occur when content within the iframe are requesting access to priveleged resources.
 The permission request types that we support are: Microphone, Camera, Geolocation, Notifications, Other Sensors, and Clipboard Read.

-We currently have a `PermissionRequested` event on our `CoreWebView2` which is raised for any permission requests (either from webview or iframes).
+We currently have a [PermissionRequested](https://docs.microsoft.com/en-us/microsoft-edge/webview2/reference/win32/icorewebview2permissionrequestedeventargs?view=webview2-1.0.1020.30) event on our `CoreWebView2` which is raised for any permission requests (either from webview or iframes).
 However, our customers do not have a way to determine whether the request has come from the webview or an iframe and handle these cases seperately.
-As such, we plan to expand our `CoreWebView2Frame` API to include the `PermissionRequested` event as well.
+As such, we plan to expand our `CoreWebView2Frame` API to include the `PermissionRequested` event.

 A current limitation of our `CoreWebView2Frame` API is that it only supports top level iframes.
-Any nested iframes will not have a `CoreWebView2Frame`
-associated with them.
+Any nested iframes will not have a `CoreWebView2Frame` associated with them.

 In this document we describe the updated API.
 We'd appreciate your feedback.

 # Description
 We propose extending `CoreWebView2Frame` to include the `PermissionRequested` event.
 This event will be raised whenever an iframe requests permission to priveleged resources.

 Additionally, we propose extending `CoreWebView2PermissionRequestedEventArgs` to include a `Handled` property.

 To maintain backwards compatibility, by default we plan to raise `PermissionRequested` on both `CoreWebView2Frame` and `CoreWebView2`.
 The `CoreWebView2Frame` event handlers will be invoked first, before the `CoreWebView2` event handlers.
 If `Handled` is set true as part of the `CoreWebView2Frame` event handlers, then the `PermissionRequested` event will not be raised on the `CoreWebView2`, and its event handlers will not be invoked.

-In the case of a nested frame requesting permission, we will raise the event off of the top level iframe.
+In the case of a nested iframe requesting permission, we will raise the event off of the top level iframe.
 This is due to the previously mentioned limitation of not having `CoreWebView2Frame`'s for nested iframes.